ppkgtmm/ppkgtmm/database.md

 - scales horizontally by distributing data across multiple servers

 **:sparkles: use when** : data format is unpredictable or availability is a concern

+remarks : databases are managed with help of software called database management system